Ambergate: Development of industry and transport

 By 1851 the tiny hamlet had grown to a population of 206.
 In 1876 Richard Johnson and Nephew opened the wireworks by the river.

+20th century

-In 1931 the population had reached 901, rising to 1,794 in 1951.
+By 1931 the population had reached 901, rising to 1,794 in 1951.

 The quarry and the wagonway closed in 1957 but the limeworks carried on until 1965 and the passage of the Clean Air Act.
 The kilns were demolished the following year to build a storage facility and processing plant for natural gas.

 In 1966 the first fully operational electronic telephone exchange in Europe opened in Ambergate.
 This was also the first small to medium electronic exchange in the world and the first of many TXE2 type exchanges.

 Public houses

-Ambergate has two pubs: The Hurt Arms on the A6 and The Excavator on the A610 at Bucklands Hollow.
+Ambergate had two pubs: The Hurt Arms Hotel, at the junction of the A6 and A610, and The White House, which is now a private residence.